Kaljurand/net-speech-api/tools/gf/Unitconv/README.md

 How to add a new unit to the grammar
 ------------------------------------

+### If the unit's physical quantity is already there

-If the unit's type (e.g. LengthUnit, WeightUnit, ...) is already present in the grammar, then just edit the file Unit.gf to add the mapping of the new unit (e.g. `meter') to the existing type:
+If the unit's quantity (e.g. Length, Mass, ...) is already present in the grammar, then just edit the file Unit.gf to add the mapping of the new unit (e.g. `meter') to the existing quantity:

-    fun meter : LengthUnit;
+    fun meter : Length;

 and add the words of the unit to the concrete syntaxes (UnitEst.gf and UnitApp.gf):